-Cadence – The anatomy of rhythm; an exhibition of dynamic drawings and jewellery by Sarah Warsop that arrest time to capture the presence of a performance once the performer has left
+Cadence: The anatomy of rhythm is an exhibition of dynamic drawings and jewellery by Sarah Warsop that arrests time to capture the presence of a performance once the performer has left.

 Sarah is intrigued by the transitory nature of live performance — the vitality, the energy, the memory.
 Through jewellery, choreography, and mark making, Sarah explores the characteristics of human movement and what is and isn’t present.

 The drawings and jewellery on show have dance at their heart.
 Through graphite or gold, we sense the energy and intention of a live performance.
 Each work holds the essence of something else.
 The drawings distil a moment of choreographed movement and sounds into marks on the paper; whilst the jewellery transforms the ephemeral into the tangible.

 The exhibition features two series of drawings and the accompanying jewellery collections.
 Each piece of jewellery is worked directly into precious metal and hand forged to maintain the original character of the movement held in the drawings.
 The rhythms, direction, speed and flow of the chorography are captured within each piece of jewellery.